How To Keep Wanderlust Alive When You Can’t Travel

-Amidst the confusion and stress, it can be a hard time to keep the sensation of wanderlust alive, especially if you, like me, have had to cancel trips and future plans due to uncertainty and travel bans.
+Amidst the confusion and stress, it can be a hard time to keep wanderlust alive, especially if you, like me, have had to cancel trips and future plans due to uncertainty and travel bans.

 Thankfully, there is a lot of media out there that helps to bring the travel bug into your home!
 It has never been easier to vicariously live through others if you can’t travel, whether due to the virus or for any other reason.

 Over the last few weeks I have been testing out many ways of keeping the travel bug alive!